M Series vs KN95 Masks: What are the differences? Which is better for school, travel and other outdoor activities?

-What are M95 Series Face Masks?
+What are M Series Face Masks?
 How is it different than KN95 or N95 masks?

-And are M95 face masks effective against Covid?
+And are M Series face masks effective against Covid?
 We break down what you need to know, before making any purchasing decision.

-Both M95 masks and KN95 masks are made from multiple layers, usually 5 layers, of polypropylene material and are designed to be worn over the mouth and nose.
-Both masks must filter out and capture 95 percent of tiny 0.3 micron particles in the air (hence the “95” in the names, but additionally, M95 series masks have five layers).
+Both M Series masks and KN95 masks are made from multiple layers, usually at least 4 layers, of polypropylene material and are designed to be worn over the mouth and nose.
+Both masks must filter out and capture 95 percent of tiny 0.3 micron particles in the air (hence the “95” in the names, but additionally, M Series series masks have five layers).

 The main difference lies between where these masks are certified.

-M95 series masks are certified by US Standards from Nelson and Euro Labs, independent US based laboratories, have undergone ASTM Level 3 Barrier (international standard) testing for both flammability and synthetic blood penetration resistance, clearing at Class 1 and ASTM Level 3 standards respectively.
-M95 masks have one of the best filtration efficiency of 99+% as seen from the lab results posted below, providing the great protection against Covid and other particles.
+M Series masks are tested by Nelson and Eurofins Labs, independent US based laboratories, have undergone ASTM Level 3 Barrier (international standard) testing for both flammability and synthetic blood penetration resistance, clearing at Class 1 and ASTM Level 3 standards respectively.
+M Series masks have one of the best filtration efficiency of 99+% as seen from the lab results posted below, providing the great protection against Covid and other particles.
 These masks are manufactured by Breathh, Inc. an MI Technologies Inc. company, FDA Registration No. 3017171515 —with ISO 9001:2015 compliance.

 KN95 is Chinese Standard and commonly made and used in China.
 Note that these certifications only refer to the country in which the standards and regulations were created, not where the masks are made.
 Most N95 masks are still made in China.